 For pouring work, which she loves, I once again turned to Montessori Services.
 They have so many great items that you can’t find anywhere else.
-I purchased a couple of these trays, two decanters, and two large creamers.
+I purchased a couple of small trays, two decanters, and two large creamers.
 I already had some glass and wood bowls.
 I mix and match these items together in lots of different ways: decanter/decanter, decanter/creamer, creamer/bowl, creamer/creamer, etc.

 There’s a wide variety of things to pour with these items, like colored water, beans, beads, rice, and popcorn.
 You can also add a spoon, scoop, or funnel to most of these combinations.
 The result is enough practical life activities to last us for months.
 She also loves standing at our sink with some empty plastic bottles, a whisk, and some small cups, playing with soap and water.